AadarshDevi/Java/jPackage.md

 jPackage is a java tool that comes with the JDK.
 This is used to convert java projects into .exe, .msi, etc,.
 In this document, I will explain some of the flags/commands I used to create my .exe.

-NOTE: All the commands are done in Command Prompt in the MyProject root folder.
+NOTE: All the commands are done in Command Prompt in the MyProject root folder.<br>
 In my command prompt I see that I am in my java project.
 ```cmd
 PS D:\Projects\Java\MyProject>